 8. Make it easy… and attractive

 Many membership organisations shy away from offers, discounts and reductions, but when you are considering the best membership retention strategies for your organisation it is certainly worth thinking about.
 Offers such as early renewal discounts or second/third-year reductions can really help to get those memberships secured when you need it most.

 Even if offering reductions in cost is not something that appeals to you, making it easy for your members to renew is not something that should be overlooked in membership management.
 Make it easy for members to renew by offering web based renewal packages and payment by instalments, or even consider retaining credit card details for automatic renewal each year to take the hassle out of membership completely.

 As with anything in life, it pays to do your homework.
 When you are considering where to put your time and money in terms of retaining members, it will be of great benefit to you to know which sectors of your membership are least likely to renew.
 By performing some basic analytics on the data from the past few year’s renewals, you should come up with a picture of the segment most likely to wander at the end of this term.
 By identifying these groups, you can put more resources into ensuring their renewal and thereby reap more for your money in terms of growth next year.

 10. Make ‘official’ membership retention strategies

 Don’t leave anything to chance.
-Make sure you have put as much effort into planning and strategizing for membership management as you do month to month providing an excellent member service.
-Consider the points above and relate them to your own organisation and goals, and you’ll be able to develop your own, tailor made membership management strategies to make the most of the opportunities you have.
+Make sure you have put as much effort into planning and strategizing for membership management as you do month to month providing excellent member service.
+Consider the points above and relate them to your own organisation and goals, and you’ll be able to develop your own, tailor-made membership management strategies to make the most of the opportunities you have.